 The Mulgrave Mill started its Mulgrave Rambler tourist service in 1989.
 The bogie coaches were specially built for this project.
-Rising Public Liability 1995.
+Rising Public Liability Insurance forced this operation to close down in 1995.

 A theme park was set up near Hambledon Mill called Sugarworld.
-It used an EM Baldwin 4w DH loco and a number of converted 5-wheel cane trucks for a short ride around the park.
-It was not a great success different and an assortment of vehicles has been and closed soon after the Hambledon Mill closed in used for the transport of track workers to their task.
-1991.
+It used an EMBaldwin 4wDH loco and a number of converted 4-wheel cane trucks for a short ride around the park.
+It was not a great success and closed soon after the Hambledon Mill closed in 1991.
 The area is now occupied by a housing estate.